Tomás López-Londoño, Ph.D.

 TEACHING image

 • Symbiosis (BIOL 406).
 Lecturer.
-Spring 2023.
-In this course, we delved into the significance of symbiotic interactions in nature and explored the unifying concepts that transcend various forms of symbiosis and other species interactions.
+Penn State University.
+In this advanced course, we delved into the significance of symbiotic interactions in nature and explored the unifying concepts that transcend various forms of symbiosis and other species interactions.

 • Basic Concepts and Biodiversity (BIOL 110W).
-Laboratory Teaching Assistant.
-Spring 2022.
+Lab TA.
+Penn State University.
 The primary focus in this course was to provide the students with the opportunity for a hands-on experience in the scientific process and to explore the incredible biological diversity of life on Earth.

 • Population and Communities (BIOL 220W).
-Laboratory Teaching Assistant.
-Spring 2017 / Fall 2018 / Fall 2019 / Fall 2020 / Fall 2021.
+Lab TA.
+Penn State University.
 Throughout this course, we introduced students to the fundamental principles, concepts, patterns, and processes that underpin the dynamics of populations, communities, and ecosystems.

 Impacts of Water Turbidity